pingcap/docs-tidb-operator/en/backup-restore-faq.md

 Scenario: This issue occurs when you initiate backup tasks using volumes in a large cluster (20+ TiKV nodes), after you perform large-scale data restore using BR.

 Solution: Start the `grafana ${cluster-name}-TiKV-Details` panel.
-Check the Resolved-TS and confirm whether there is a large `Max Resolved TS gap`.
+Unfold `Resolved-TS` and check the `Max Resolved TS gap` panel.
+Locate the Max Resolved TS with a large value (greater than 1 min).
 Then restart the corresponding TiKV.

+> **Note:**
+>
+> If the backup fails, intermediate files such as `clustermeta` or `backup.lock` might persist.
+You need to clean them up before using the same backup directory to perform the backup again.

 ## Restore issues